 - To be sure the trainer knows their stuff, read this eBook first – Prepare (Assess) Your Dog For Your Baby – The Right Way with John Wade

-- Read this free booklet from top to bottom – ‘What Are The Different (and best) Puppy and Dog Training Methods?’
+- Before selecting a trainer, read this eBooklet from top to bottom – ‘What Are The Different (and best) Puppy and Dog Training Methods?’

 I wrote the book Prepare (Assess) Your Dog For Your Baby – The Right Way with John Wade after being exposed to some really dumb advice provided in the prenatal classes my wife and I attended over twenty years ago.
 The same foolish advice is still being circulated.